 Verify wireless routers use WPA2 and ensure they’re protected with strong passwords.

-Organised crime groups are exploiting our concerns over COVID-19 to target us for a range of scams.
+Organized crime groups are capitalizing on the disruption of the pandemic to target us for a range of scams.
 Look out for emails that:

 Don’t panic and follow these steps:

 — Open your anti-virus software and run a full scan.
 Carefully follow any instructions given.

 — Contact your IT department to talk you through what you need to do next.